 The safety of our patients and visitors is our number one priority.
 Your healthcare is essential and we are actively working with and following guidance from the Department of Health and Social Care, UK Health Security Agency, Health Protection Scotland and Public Health Wales to ensure you are kept safe.

 It's of huge importance that we create environments that are as clinically safe as possible so everyone feels confident about coming into our hospitals.

 Coming into hospital

-If you're coming into hospital for surgery, your consultant or nurse will advise which pathway you will be managed on before your admission.
+If you're coming into hospital for surgery, your consultant or nurse will advise whether you will need a COVID-19 test depending on which pathway you will be managed on before your admission.
 Read details of the pathways:

 If you're still able to attend the hospital and to support screening for COVID-19, on entering we’re asking everyone to: